Neds (film): Plot

 Once John begins secondary school, apart from not being in the top class, everything goes well.
-Informed by the headmaster that he will be moved up to the appropriate level by Christmas time by proving he is different to his brother, who assaulted two teachers and was expelled, he successfully progresses.
+Informed by the headmaster that he will be moved up to the appropriate level by Christmas time by proving he is different from his brother, who assaulted two teachers and was expelled, he successfully progresses.
 However, he finds himself socially isolated and his teacher advises him to attend a summer camp for children with disabilities.
 There, he becomes friendly with a middle class boy called Julian.
-One day he accidentally breaks one of Julian's father's LP records and is forbidden from seeing Julian again.
+One day, he accidentally breaks one of Julian's father's LP records and is forbidden from seeing Julian again.

 While walking home, a group of Young Car-D gang members threaten to mug him until they realize whose brother he is.
 They stop harassing him, ask him to join them and offer John vodka and cigarettes which he accepts, marking the start of his downward spiral.

 When the school year recommences, John has changed his ways for the worse: drawing graffiti on desks, being impolite to teachers and smoking cigarettes in the toilets at break time.
 At one point he is caught up in a fight between two gangs and obtains a knife which has been kicked under the door of the toilet cubicle in which he is hiding.